 In D&D, and explicitly so in AD&D, hit points are not meant to refer (at least exclusively) to physical damage.
 They represent a range of things, from fatigue, to physical toughness (so, in part to physical damage), skill, divine favor, and so on - or, put more simply, to the general staying power of a character.
 The thing is, though, that the rules as written don't support that concept well.
 Particularly, healing and the effects of damage are poor representatives of that philosophy of hit points.

 As a result, some people decided a few years ago to experiment with ways of approaching what happens to a character when it runs out of hit points.
 What would happen, they asked, if instead of just running out of hit points and "going negative" (reducing hit points to negative numbers and starting a clock that runs out with the character dying by losing hit points every round while in negative numbers, sometimes with the ability to stop the clock by giving first aid treatment), hit points were a buffer against actual wounds?
 That is, hits that did "damage" points after the character had no more hit points would be rolled on a chart of wounds that would then affect the character.
 Among other things, this makes a character more survivable even with low amounts of hit points, since not every wound would kill the character.
-A number of such charts were quickly created, and a couple of published games used the idea for their versions of D&D-like games (ACKS is notable in this regard).
+A number of such charts were quickly created, and a couple of published games used the idea for their versions of D&D-like games.
 You can find links to many of these tables here, here, and here.